Wednesday, February 27, 2008

 Iain's Medical Problem

 Back at our beach gathering on Allans-Pensacola, Iain got a bite, maybe from a spider.
 He was gathering wood for a possible fire on the beach the following night if we were to stay.
-He complained right away and over the next couple of days his hand and arms swelled quite badly.
-The bite was about midway on his forearm but the swelling extended from his hand to nearly his shoulder.
-A couple days ago he visited the clinic in New Plymouth.
-The nurse (no doctor) prescribed an antibiotic which he bought at the clinic.
-His arms is warm or burning and he has had a fever at times.
-Ted and Alice's son is a doctor so they have linked Iain and Jan up via Skype telephone and sent pictures via e-mail for a long distance consultation.
-Tomorrow he may need to get a ferry to an island with better medical services.
-We will be in Green Turtle Cay longer than planned to give Iain a chance to get better and to wait on weather (less winds).
+He complained right away, and over the next couple of days, his hand and arms swelled quite badly.
+The bite was about midway on his forearm, but the swelling extended from his hand to nearly his shoulder.
+A couple of days ago, he visited the clinic in New Plymouth.
+The nurse (no doctor) prescribed an antibiotic, which he bought at the clinic.
+His arm is warm or burning, and he has had a fever at times.
+Ted and Alice's son is a doctor, so they have linked Iain and Jan up via Skype telephone and sent pictures via e-mail for a long-distance consultation.
+Tomorrow, he may need to get a ferry to an island with better medical services.
+We will be in Green Turtle Cay longer than planned to give Iain a chance to get better and to wait on the weather (less winds).
 Last night we went to the Jolly Roger Bar and Bistro at the Bluff House Yacht Club.
-The night before we could hear the band playing and wanted to see them in person.
+The night before, we could hear the band playing and wanted to see them in person.
 They are a local Abacos group and are quite good.
-It was a strange mix of wedding reception, locals and a few cruisers.
-The music was good and we had a good time.
-While we had planned to attend church in New Plymouth, the wind picked up so it would be a wet ride in the dinghy so we decided to stay aboard.
+It was a strange mix of wedding reception, locals, and a few cruisers.
+The music was good, and we had a good time.
+While we had planned to attend church in New Plymouth, the wind picked up, so it would be a wet ride in the dinghy, so we decided to stay aboard.

 Friday, February 08, 2008